jeremypagirsky/Tanzanian_Water_Wells/README.md

 ## Conclusions

-**The type of funding is a weak predictor in water well functionality.** Water well functionality is difficult to predict based on the funding source.
+- The type of funding is a weak predictor in water well functionality.

-**The amount of water in a well plays a large role in its functionality.** This model demonstrates that the amount of water in the well itself is a major predictor in its functionality.
+- The amount of water in a well plays a large role in its functionality.
+- The type of water well can predict functionality.

-**The method of water extraction predicts water well functionality.** Various methods are used to extract water, which can also predict the well's functionality.
+- The method of water extraction predicts water well functionality.

 ## Future Work